 Another partner, Matsuura, demonstrated the MX 850 5-axis machine with 850 diameter capability for the first time in the UK.
 Senior Director David Edwards says: “When we talk with customers about how to produce their parts we want to ensure that the CAM software and post processors can do exactly what’s required.
 That’s why we use EDGECAM.”

-And he says Edgecam’s programming demonstrated their new machine’s capabilities perfectly at MACH.
-The component comprised a number of features from different parts.
-“The full 5-axis toolpath included Edgecam’s Waveform Roughing strategy and chamfers.
+And he says EDGECAM’s programming demonstrated their new machine’s capabilities perfectly at MACH.
+The component comprized a number of features from different parts.
+“The full 5-axis toolpath included EDGECAM’s Waveform Roughing strategy and chamfers.
 All five axes were moving together, and the overall demonstration was particularly interesting to manufacturers who want to do unmanned machining.
 With manufacturers fully understanding the tremendous benefits of ‘one-hit’ machining, 5-axis machines are getting more popular.
 But the CAM software and post processors are just as important as the machine itself.
 If the post is wrong you’ve wasted time, effort, money and material.”

-In addition, Edgecam programd a number of other machines providing full cutting demonstrations on the Hurco, Engineering Technology Group, ROMI and YMT Technologies stand.
+In addition, EDGECAM programmed a number of other machines providing full cutting demonstrations on the Hurco, Engineering Technology Group, ROMI and YMT Technologies stand.